BCDA-APS/bluesky_training/docs/source/instrument/install_new_instrument.rst

 and specific hardware configuration.

 Create a bluesky IPython profile
 --------------------------------

+.. note::  Compare with :ref:`reference.configure_ipython_profile`

 This bash command create a new IPython profile for bluesky:

 .. raw:: html